gersteinj/intro-to-programming-18/docs/index.md

 ## Grading Policy

 * Grading is based on total points
-* You will have a participation grade for each day you are in class, based on being prepared, participating in class, and successful completion of class exercises.
+* You will have a Career Readiness and Preparedness grade for each day you are in class, based on behaving in a way that is professional and appropriate for college courses and the workplace.
 * Additional points will come from larger classwork assignments, projects, and quizzes
 * Rubrics will be provided for major assignments